 My name is Allison Murray.
 I’ve been with the Mothers’ Center since the spring of 2014.
 I have two girls, a pre-schooler and kindergartner.
 The Center was a big help to me when I was new to motherhood – the friendships I made and experiences I learned from helped me become a more confident mom.
 I am a architect part-time, mom full time, and a co-chair in my spare time.
 I enjoy volunteering with the Center both as a way to give back and to ensure that this group keeps running well into the future as it gave me so much and would like to pay it forward.

 Secretary: Trina Junod

 I joined the center in early 2017 after the birth of my first son.
-Time is flying and he is soon getting promoted to big brother when we welcome a little girl into the family.
 The center has brought so much to our lives.
 Moving here from P.A. and the shift from wife to mom has been a pleasure because of the experiences that my son and I have had since joining, and that is why I am volunteering to be a part of the leadership team.
 As a secretary I support the co-chairs and all the functions within the group (e.g., updating our events calendar, organizing our monthly planning meetings).

 Where is the Mother’s Center?

 MCCNJ has regular daytime activities at the Garwood Presbytarian Church.
 Off-site activities are scheduled at parks, playgrounds or local businesses.